devnodesin/goimgserver/.github/instructions/go.instructions.md

 - Over-using unconstrained types (e.g., `any`); prefer specific types or generic type parameters with constraints.
 If an unconstrained type is required, use `any` rather than `interface{}`
 - Not considering the zero value of types
 - **Creating duplicate `package` declarations** - this is a compile error; always check existing files before adding package declarations
+- **Reinventing HTTP handling** - use Gin Web Framework instead of custom HTTP routers, middleware, or parameter parsing
+- **Not leveraging Gin features** - use Gin's built-in parameter binding, validation, middleware, and rendering instead of custom implementations